jrstnly/sardius_feed_wp_plugin/README.md

 2. **Pagination Features**:
    - **JavaScript-only pagination**: All pagination handled via AJAX for smooth user experience
    - **No page reloads**: Instant page transitions with loading indicators
-   - **URL updates**: Page numbers are reflected in the URL for bookmarking and sharing
    - **Filter integration**: Pagination works seamlessly with search and filtering
    - **Responsive design**: Pagination controls adapt to mobile devices
    - **Loading states**: Visual feedback during page transitions